albertbahia/wdi_june_2014/w02/d05/patrick_karsh/weekend_assignment/d05_apartment_building.md

 Read the documentation for [ActiveRecord](http://guides.rubyonrails.org/active_record_basics.html).
 Write down any questions that you have.
 - What is an ORM?

+Object Relational Mapping.
+It is a method for retriving bojects from a databases.

 - Why would we use an ORM?

+It allows your ruby code to interact with your SQL database.

 - What is convention over configuration?

+Convention over configuration is a way of coding that keeps you from having to write an inordinate amount of configuration code.
+This is because you write things in the same way on every possible ocassion and only write configuration code for where it was absolutely necesary to deviate from convention.

 #### Step 4
 # Enjoy the Summer Solstice!
 15 hours of sun!